EvilRedHorse/sia-name-service/README.md

 ## Register a host

-Register a host by posting the `[name].sns` host that you wish to register with the skylink that it should point at and a registrant address and a fee to the register endpoint.
+Register a host by posting the `[name].sns` host that you wish to register with the skylink that it should point at and a registrant address and a fee to the register endpoint and is configured in the `settings.json` file.
 The fee is how many siacoins to the power of ten that will be needed to register or update the linked skylink.
+Registration is turned off if the fee is set to less than one.
 The registrant address should be an address that you control.

 Example Request:
 ```